 Tickets

-Tickets are available in Aurore’s online box office and an hour in advance at the door (payment by card preferred).
+Tickets are available in Aurore’s online ticket shop and an hour in advance at the door by card or cash.

 - festival pass €65/55